 It's been shown to be useful in treating a wide range of diseases from breast cancer to Parkinson's.
 The National Institutes of Health has also jumped on board and is funding a variety of studies on tai chi for chronic disease.

-The JAMA study is the first large clinical trial to look at whether a tai chi program can do anything for people with heart failure.
+The Archives of Internal Medicine study is the first large clinical trial to look at whether a tai chi program can do anything for people with heart failure.
 The researchers recruited 100 people with the chronic condition from heart clinics in Boston.
 About half were randomly assigned to receive a 12-week tai chi exercise program.
 The other half got a heart health education program.

 The tai chi program started off with some traditional warm-up exercises of arm swinging, gentle stretches, breathing, and visualization techniques.
 Then patients learned five simple movements designed to release tension in the body, increase awareness of breathing, and relax the body and mind.
 Patients got an instructional video tape, and were encouraged to practice at home at least 3 times a week.